ODataOrg/tutorials/filtering-primitive-collections.md

-Categories: Filtering collections
+**Categories**: Filtering collections

-You can filter any type of collection in OData services.
+**Description**: You can filter any type of collection in OData services.
 When referring to a member of the collection, you can use $it as reference to the member itself.

-Request
+**Request**

 ```
 GET